getsentry/sentry-docs/src/collections/_documentation/platforms/php/symfony.md

 The `project_root` options defaults to `%kernel.project_dir%`.

 ### Listener priorities
-The `listener_priorities` options are used to change the priority at which the bundle's listener are called.
+The `listener_priorities` options are used to change the priority at which the bundle's listener is called.
 They all default to `1`, so they are called just before the default priority of `0`, at which you can easily add your custom listeners.